 - Solar PV (photovoltaic) panels

-Both types of panel need to be mounted on a roof, ideally facing due south.
+Both types of panel can be mounted on a roof, ideally facing due south.
+Solar panels can also be mounted on the ground using either a commercial mounting system or a bespoke wooden structure.

 Solar water heating panels